 How do you want your sports facility to be perceived?
-Write a few sentences describing the words and feelings that should be associated with your sports facility, and consider which colors you want to use to help establish your brand.
+Write a few sentences describing the words and feelings that should be associated with your sports facility.
+Also, consider which colors you want to use to help establish your brand.
 I’d suggest getting professional logo to use on your web site, ads and apparel.
-You can get a quality logo with an affordable online service such as LogoBee or 99 Designs if you don’t have one yet.
+You can get a quality logo with an affordable online service such as LogoBee or 99 Designs, if you don’t have one yet.

 For example: DNA Sports Center’s brand identity will be energetic, athletic and professional, and should appeal to both kids and adults.
 Brand colors will be dark red, gray and black.